General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 show more ...

-United States citizens need a passport and a visa to enter Belarus.
+United States citizens need a passport and a visa to enter Belarus, although US nationals are visa exempt if their stay is less than five days.

 South African citizens need a passport and a visa to enter Belarus.